kubernetes-sigs/prometheus-adapter/docs/walkthrough.md

 ### Monitoring Your Application

-In order to monitor your application, you'll need to set up a ServiceMonitor pointing at the application.
+In order to monitor your application, you'll need to set up a ServiceMonitor pointing at the service for the application.
 Assuming you've set up your Prometheus instance to use ServiceMonitors with the `app: sample-app` label, create a ServiceMonitor to monitor the app's metrics via the
 service: